 - Forklifts: Understanding the Risks – For certification this course must be combined with a practical evaluation.

 This course will help review the importance of understanding how to correctly operate a forklift, discuss common hazards that can lead to incidents with forklifts and recognize the importance of inspecting forklifts before and during operation.

 - H2S Awareness (Hydrogen Sulfide/Sulfur Dioxide) – H2S Awareness online training is theory only.
-It does not allow a person to man or enter a confined space.
-Training required may or may not require a practical component.
 It is the responsibility of the participant to ensure training requirements are met with online training.

 This program will help change the attitudes of workers by increasing their safety awareness of hydrogen sulfide on the topics of production and properties, health and safety hazards and hazard prevention strategies.